 - *Training and development (licensee supervision and continuing ed or development seminars) to individuals and social services companies.

 I blog, podcast and I’m in the middle of an arduous book publishing going to get to press before the new year.
 And im adding an integrative alternative medicine credential to my supervision and hypnosis credentials.
-Making all of that a bit more interesting, I’m licensed in DC AND Florida traveling between a primary (DC and my newest license in 2017) and a secondary (Fl where I have been licensed since 2005) locations each month.
+Making all of that a bit more interesting, I’m licensed in Florida, DC and Missouri traveling between a primary, secondary and a tertiary location, when possible – each month.
+Because all services are offered on-line onsite location services are increasingly limited and provided by specific scheduling arrangements.
+For location information: Florida, DC and Missouri)

 I have managed and worked steadily in managing and building my own brand and website from non-branded hosting onto 2010 with TalkifUwant as the brand, and in the present day I am in a domain transition that’s been a bit difficult.
 Moving “over” some 110 pages of text, graphics, and material going back to the 90’s, from HTML to a WordPress platform, while keeping varied online products working (even competing ones) has been also a challenge.
 I use windows, google, adobe, animations, various video platforms and a myriad of graphics applications — in a platform that “prefers’ their own stuff, so to speak.
 I write my own stuff and designed (and design) my own pages where a “transfer” has been real work!